Manasess896/TMDB-Explorer/readme.md

 ## Credits

 This application uses the TMDB API but is not endorsed or certified by TMDB.
 It is developed for educational and personal use only.

+## Contact

+For any inquiries, please visit the [Contact Page](https://code-craft-website-solutions-2d68a0b57273.herokuapp.com/contact.php).